louismullie/temp-data/markdown_final/d0c1a6b0-a0fd-6705-a1eb-4ba40f5db0ac.md

 ### Chronic kidney disease CKD: guideline recommendations and supporting information (2020) [^5b4701c9].
 AND (2020).
 High credibility.

-Hospitalization outcomes with oral bicarbonate in CKD — evidence summary: "The effects of oral bicarbonate supplements on hospitalization in CKD patients was mixed, where evidence is limited."
+Hospitalization outcomes with oral bicarbonate in CKD — evidence summary: "The effects of oral bicarbonate supplements on hospitalization in CKD patients was mixed, where evidence is limited".

 ---

 ### Chronic kidney disease CKD: guideline recommendations and supporting information (2020) [^4e16bbb0].
 AND (2020).
 High credibility.

-Dietary acid load or oral bicarbonate supplements in CKD — scope of evidence: "Eleven studies examined the association between dietary acid load/oral bicarbonate supplements on health outcomes in the CKD population," including "four RCTs… one NRCT… three non-controlled studies… two prospective cohort studies… and one retrospective cohort study."
+Dietary acid load or oral bicarbonate supplements in CKD — scope of evidence: "Eleven studies examined the association between dietary acid load/oral bicarbonate supplements on health outcomes in the CKD population", including "four RCTs… one NRCT… three non-controlled studies… two prospective cohort studies… and one retrospective cohort study".

 ---

 ### Chronic kidney disease CKD: guideline recommendations and supporting information (2020) [^d774f9aa].
 AND (2020).
 High credibility.

-Nutritional status with oral bicarbonate in CKD — benefit signal in several studies: in CKD populations, "oral bicarbonate supplements improved nutritional status (e.g. SGA scores, nPCR, albumin, and prealbumin) in most studies," and supporting study designs included "Two RCTs… and three non-controlled studies… examined the effects of oral bicarbonate supplements on nutritional status in adults with CKD."
+Nutritional status with oral bicarbonate in CKD — benefit signal in several studies: in CKD populations, "oral bicarbonate supplements improved nutritional status (e.g. SGA scores, nPCR, albumin, and prealbumin) in most studies", and supporting study designs included "Two RCTs… and three non-controlled studies… examined the effects of oral bicarbonate supplements on nutritional status in adults with CKD".

 ---